 Today's recipe was created out of an attempt to satisfy my craving for pad thai last August on my birthday.
 Though the original dish and this version are absolutely nothing alike, my creation was able to fulfill my bodies desire for what it perceived as a bowl full of yummy noodles.
 Growing up, I always had a thing for Chinese, Japanese, or any "Asian" food.
 Going out to sushi with the family, heating up rice noodle bowls from Whole Foods for lunch, or having an "everything but the kitchen sink" stir fry for dinner, were all regular occurrences in my early childhood.
 That being said, pad thai became the dish I would order, compare, and rate at most restaurants that served it.
 Some were mediocre, while others (mainly in NYC) were pretty authentic.
 If you ever get a chance, visit Pok Pok in Brooklyn, NY , they are incredible!

 Though my recipe may not be deemed legitimate, it is still packed full of flavor.
 Free of any grains, I turned vegetables into the noodles, and frankly, no one realized what they were even eating.
-My older brother, the hater of all things squash, was slightly disturbed after I wrote down the recipe for him :).
+My older brother, the hater of all things squash, was slightly disturbed after I wrote down the recipe for him, though he still loved it nonetheless.
 Because no one else in my family eats fully Paleo, they had their stir fry on top of rice, however, having it as is will definitely leave you satisfied without the carb load.
 If you don't have a good source of shrimp, the photo above can testify that using chicken is just as tasty!
 The recipe itself serves 4-6 people easily, depending on if it is your only main dish.

 Paleo Asian Noodle Bowl

 - 2 large zucchini -spiralized or peeled into strips